vectara/vectara-docs/www/docs/api-reference/admin-apis/admin.md

 ### Service

 The full definitions of the Create, Reset, and Delete gRPC APIs are covered below.
-The Create API allows corpora to be programatically created, up to the limit defined for the account.
-Reset deletes all data from a corpus, without deleting its definition, while Delete expunges both the data in the corpus and its definition.
+The Create API allows indices to be programatically created, up to the limit defined for the account.
+Reset deletes all data from an index, without deleting its definition, while Delete expunges both the data in the index and its definition.

 The REST APIs are programatically derived from these definitions: see